-"That sounds like an excellent idea."
-Gearloose said.
+"That sounds like an excellent idea," Gyro said.
 He sat down in one of his chairs and watched what was happening.
 The chairman was soon functioning properly.

-"Hello there," The chicken said, "I am Mr. Gearloose, your master."
+"Hello there," Gyro said, "I am Mr. Gearloose, your master."

 "Are you ready to build a great nation?"

-"Yes sir."
-The chairman answered.
+"Yes, sir," answered the chairman.
 He walked over to the machine and started building more cogs.
-There were hundreds of different kinds of all shapes and sizes.
+Hundreds emerged in all shapes and sizes.

-"I think so too."
-The master agreed.
+"I agree," the master said.
 "I want you to conquer Toontown and do everything you can to halt or slow down their progress."

 The chairman nodded.
 "I will not fail you, master."

-"Ok then, get it ready.
+"Ok then, make it ready.
 While you're doing that, I suggest that you, Mr. President, should set up a stronger government."

 The chairman and the president worked.
 The C.E.O. and the Chief Justice were made.

 Everything seemed to be running smoothly.
-Gearloose was really happy and he believed there was a chance that this plan could actually work.
+Gyro was really happy, and he believed there was a chance that this plan could actually work.
 An invasion of fierce robots ought to do what he wanted them to do.

 "Great.
 Take this communication device and contact me only in an emergency.
 Do not reveal my identity to anyone.
-Oh, and one more thing, make sure that toon in the cage doesn't remember any of this."
+Oh, and one more thing, make sure that the toon in the cage doesn't remember any of this."

-"Yes master."
-The President said as Gearloose headed for the spaceship.
+"Yes, master," the President said as Gyro headed for the spaceship.

 The little helper was squeaking with rage.
-His light bulb head was flickering.
-He couldn't believe what Gearloose had just done.
+Its lightbulb head was flickering.
+It couldn't believe what Gyro had just done.

-"Go!" the president ordered and the cogs flew away.
-The chicken also traveled up into the stratosphere, watching the millions of little cogs soar like a swarm of silvery insects as they went towards Toontown.
+"Go!" the president ordered, and the cogs flew away.
+The spaceship rose up into the stratosphere, watching the millions of little cogs soar like a swarm of silvery insects on their way to wreak havoc in Toontown.
 His confidence faded as he began to question the ethics and the probability of success.

 The little helper appeared sad and confused.
-He looked up to Gyro, the one it thought it trusted.
+It looked up to Gyro, the one it thought it trusted.
 The metallic eyes were so unfamiliar.

-He swallowed back fear and a sick feeling came to his stomach.
+He swallowed back fear, and a sick feeling came to his stomach.
 He thought of Scrooge, a good friend he had just betrayed.
 He thought of Mickey far away and unable to help the toons fight.
-He thought of his son whom he left at home with a modified memory.
+He thought of his son whom he left at home with a memory blocking device.
 He might never see any of them again.
-If the plan failed then the consequences would be too awful to imagine.
+If the plan failed, the consequences would be too awful to imagine.

 "I hope I wasn't too extreme.
-My anger and frustration with the toons has made me like one of those cogs.
-I've shared that dark feeling and now it's come to life.
-It must be a sentient disease inside of me.
-I don't even feel close to being a toon anymore!
-I'm afraid I'll one day be held responsible for the awful chaos I've unleashed on Toontown."
+My anger and frustration with the toons have made me like one of those cogs.
+I've shared that dark feeling, and now it's come to life.
+It's like a sentient disease inside of me.
+I don't feel anything like a toon anymore!
+I know one day I'll have to take responsibility for the awful chaos I've unleashed on Toontown."

-The scene faded and Evina was rushing very fast back to the present, back to his body.
-He pulled himself out of Gearloose's mind, appearing once again in the huge room.
+The scene faded, and Evina came rushing very fast back to the present, back to his body.
+He pulled himself out of Gyro's mind, appearing once again in the huge room.
 Everything that he had seen was gone now.
 All of that was completely destroyed here, but old Gyro was still sitting nearby.

-"So, as you see," the chicken said, "you and I both had that change inside us.
+"So, as you see," Gyro said, "you and I both had that change inside us.
 We felt the anger.
-It made us immune to almost any damage including dip which works on toons.
-Dip damage never heals, but the hole in your arm disappeared real quickly.
+It made us immune to almost any damage, including dip, which works only on toons.
+Dip damage never heals, but the hole in your arm disappeared really quickly.
 You just had a little toon left in you.
-In fact, I really am surprised that the cogs tried to use dip.
+In fact, I'm surprised that the cogs tried to use dip.
 They must've been even smarter than I thought.
-Though the dip rocket is the oldest trick in the book..."
+Though the use of a rocket is the oldest trick in the book."